 If I had a choice between expensive wedding flowers or upgraded wedding chairs and tables, I would hands-down pick the latter.
 You can have all the gorgeous wedding decor in the world, but if you use plastic chairs it will stand out like a sore thumb in even the most rustic wedding venue.

-If your venue or furniture rental company has options for upgraded wedding chairs (like Chiviari) or something more unique (like benches!), go ahead and price them out to see what the difference would be.
+If your venue or furniture rental company has options for upgraded wedding chairs (like Chiavari) or something more unique (like King Louis chairs!), go ahead and price them out to see what the difference would be.
 I would also ask about different table types.
-Farm tables are expensive but if you shop around and know the type you’re looking for, you can usually find a deal.
+Farm tables are expensive, but if you shop around and know the type you’re looking for, you can usually find a deal.
 Read more about how much wedding chairs cost here.

-Splurge: Chair upgrades could cost you an additional $500 for a wedding of 125 people, and farm tables an additional $1,250.
+What to Splurge: Chair upgrades could cost you an additional $500+ for a wedding of 125 people, and farm tables an additional $1,250+.

 PRO TIP: We found 17 amazing ways to style wedding chairs.

-I would definitely NOT recommend spending a crazy amount on a wedding venue rental fee.
+I would NOT recommend spending a crazy amount on a wedding venue rental fee.
 Anything in the 5-figure range (unless it includes a ton), I start to sweat.
-But there are a ton of gorgeous wedding venues out there that you can’t step foot into without spending $6,000, and that is worth considering if you can re-prioritize your budget and make it work.
-The right venue means things like wedding flowers and lighting and linens become less of an expense, and you can instead start with a gorgeous canvas that could look good even if there was nothing else in it.
+But there are a ton of gorgeous wedding venues out there that you can’t step foot into without spending $6,000.
+Those can definitely be worth considering and re-prioritizing your wedding budget for.
+Why?
+The right venue means you might need to spend less on linens and flowers and lighting.
+The right venue can often look good without much more put into it.

-I’ve seen a lot of brides opt for a less expensive venue and depend on a ton of decor to spruce it up, and they end up with a bigger headache (and expense) than if they just went with the venue they really wanted.
-With that said I do think that if you find a wedding venue with a higher fee you should negotiate until they’re tired of you!
+I’ve seen a lot of brides opt for a less expensive venue and need a ton of decor to spruce it up.
+They end up with a bigger headache (and expense) than if they just went with the venue they really wanted.
+With that said I do think that if you find a wedding venue with a higher fee, you should negotiate until they’re tired of you!
 Especially if you’re deciding between one venue vs. another.
 Don’t be afraid to tell them your budget and see if they can make it work.

 PRO TIP: Don’t miss our curated collection of wedding venue reviews from across the country!